marcopoloye/brainflix/README.md

 # BrainFlix

-A video streaming website with video uploading and commenting capabilities
+A video streaming platform with video uploading and commenting capabilities

 https://brainflix-2022.herokuapp.com/